Remind Me (Röyksopp song)

 "Remind Me" is the fourth single by Norwegian duo Röyksopp.
 The single version of "Remind Me" is a remix by English duo Someone Else, and is substantially different from the album version.
 The vocals on the song are provided by Kings of Convenience singer Erlend Øye.

 "Remind Me" was also released as a double A-side single with "So Easy" after the latter was used by telecommunications company T-Mobile in a 2002 television advertisement in the UK; the single reached #21 in the UK Singles Chart.
-"Remind Me" was used in a 2006 U.S. advertisement for GEICO insurance.
+The song would also later be included in a 2006 U.S. advertisement for GEICO insurance.

 Composition

 "Remind Me" is a cheery easy listening song with instruments of wavy, acid house-style bass notes, mellow synthesizers and jazz-influenced percussion backing a 1960s-esque dreamy vocal line.

 Release and reception

 The double A-side single was released on 5 August 2002, a week before Melody A.M. was officially re-released on 12 August 2002, and did well commercially in the United Kingdom.
 On the UK Singles Chart, it debuted at its peak position of number 21.
 The song garnered critical acclaim.
 A writer for the Trouser Press called "Remind Me" close to perfect, while Billboard's Michael Paoletta honored it as a "potent club track".